Guide to Work, Study, Travel and Living Abroad

 Memorable Exchanges

 My first international exchange was in Paris, where I stayed for two weeks in a charming little 1-bedroom flat in the heart of Le Marais.
-Sophie, my exchange partner, was traveling on business—but her boyfriend, Jean-Marie, met me at the apartment and chivalrously carried my bags up the five flights of stairs.
-At the time I had let an apartment temporarily in Prague, which I exchanged with Sophie and Jean-Marie as they enjoyed their own Czech holiday.
+Sophie, my exchange partner, was traveling on business — but her boyfriend, Jean-Marie, met me at the apartment and chivalrously carried my bags up the five flights of stairs.
+At the time, I had temporarily left an apartment in Prague, which I exchanged with Sophie and Jean-Marie as they enjoyed their Czech holiday.

-In Venice, I took my mother and daughter to stay in an artistic 2-bedroom apartment while its owners were away on holiday of their own.
-The windows looked down upon a side canal, and in one of the most expensive cities on earth, our hosts provided a list of their favorite restaurants that were frequented only by locals while being very reasonably priced.
-That same month in Berlin, I lived in a funky flat in an avant-garde section of town that was full of live music and exciting graffiti art.
+In Venice, I took my mother and daughter to stay in an artistic 2-bedroom apartment while its owners were on holiday.
+The windows looked down upon a side canal.
+In one of the most expensive cities on earth, our hosts provided a list of their favorite restaurants frequented only by locals while being reasonably priced.
+That same month in Berlin, I lived in a funky flat in an avant-garde town full of live music and exciting graffiti art.

 A year later, it was beautiful Vancouver, Canada, where I stayed in the second home of a retired, constantly-traveling couple.
-It was a renovated loft in the trendy, happening Yaletown district—and I was even able to take my dog!
-Today, as I write this, I am ensconced in a quaint studio apartment in Barcelona for a month, overlooking the Ramblas and only steps from the opera house, the Boqueria market, and Casa Gaudi.
-My exchange partner Katherine, a photography curator, is currently staying in my house in Austin where she is on fellowship at the University of Texas.
+It was a renovated loft in the trendy Yaletown district — and I could even take my dog!
+As I write this, I am nestled in a quaint studio apartment in Barcelona for a month, overlooking the Ramblas and only steps from the opera house, the Boqueria market, and Casa Gaudi.
+My exchange partner Katherine, a photography curator, is currently staying in my house in Austin, where she is on a fellowship at the University of Texas.

 Practical Precautions

-Often when I talk to others about home exchanging, the first response I get relates to the safety of opening up your home to strangers.
-For many their home is a sacred place full of valuable or sentimental possessions.
-Personally, I have never had a bad experience, and most everyone I have exchanged with are seasoned, experienced exchangers themselves.
+Often, when I talk to others about home exchanging, my first response relates to the safety of opening up your home to strangers.
+For many, their home is a sacred place full of valuable or sentimental possessions.
+I have always had a good experience; almost everyone I have exchanged with is a seasoned, experienced exchanger.
 Of course, there are some tips and tricks to make your own exchange experience go smoothly.

-Obviously, where you live and what type of home you have contributes to the types of exchange offers available to you.
-If you do not live in a place many people would want to visit, or you have a home that is not clean or conducive to visitors, exchanging might prove more difficult than for those who live in highly-desirable locations.
-I have never had a bad experience, and will keep home exchanging as a way to travel to places – and for lengths of time – that I might not have the money to do otherwise.
-I can spend two weeks in Europe or Asia for the same cost as most people might spend for a long weekend in Vegas.
+Where you live and what type of home you have contribute to the available exchange offers.
+Imagine you do not live in a place many people would want to visit, or you have a home that needs cleaning or is more conducive to visitors.
+In that case, exchanging is more difficult than for those who live in highly desirable locations.
+I have never had a bad experience and will keep home exchanging as a way to travel to places – and for lengths of time – that I might not have the money to do otherwise.
+I can spend two weeks in Europe or Asia for the exact cost most people might pay for a long weekend in Vegas.

 Resources for Home Exchanges